SammyLin/vimrc/README.md

+## Usage
+Installation and Requisites:

+    git clone git@github.com:SammyLin/vimrc.git ~/sammylin-vim

+execute the update.sh to get latest version modules:

+    cd ~/sammylin-vim
+    ./update.sh

+make a symbolic link .vim to eddie-vim that you just cloned, or just rename it to .vim also be fine:

+    cd ~
+    ln -s sammylin-vim .vim

+link the vimrc to

+    ln -s .vim/vimrc .vimrc

 ## What plugins are included?
 * [pathogen.vim](https://github.com/tpope/vim-pathogen): Manages the runtime path of the plugins
 * [NERD Tree](https://github.com/scrooloose/nerdtree): A tree explorer plugin for vim